 Every dealership has different policies and requirements, but there are general rules that apply when it comes to the Act.
 First, you need to draft a privacy notice; this should give your customers brief and precise details on your practices and policies.
 The Federal Trade Commission states how you categorize your plans; you should categorize under the following;

 - Third parties with whom you have shared information.

 - Depending on the type of information you have disclosed.

 With Whom Should You Share Privacy Information?

-It is not right to share private information with anyone that walks into your business just like you’re giving a free gift to the public.
-You can only share information if you have the customer’s consent and the person you’re giving the information has done some potential transaction with you and is not affiliated with any third party which can, in turn, use the information collected.
+It is not right to share private information with anyone that walks into your business just like you’re giving a gift to the public.
+You can only share information if you have the customer’s consent, and the person you’re providing the information has done some potential transaction with you and is not affiliated with any third party, which can, in turn, use the information collected.
 It should be clearly stated how he intends to use the data and should also comply with the Gramm Leach Bliley Act.

 How Customers Can Protect Their Privacy

 Make sure to opt out sharing of customer data with third parties from all insurance, financial, and brokerage companies.
-If they are trustworthy you might consider opting-in if you believe you’re going to get beneficial offers from them.
-In some situations, you should restrict the type of personal information you give to the government and financial institutions especially if you’re new to using them.
+If they are trustworthy, you might consider opting-in if you believe you’re going to get beneficial offers from them.
+In some situations, you should restrict the type of personal information you give to the government and financial institutions, especially if you’re new to using them.
 Unless it’s mandatory, don’t give out your contact details.
-Don’t reveal your Social Security Number unless it’s for employment purposes such as a bank account opening or for tax purposes.
+Don’t reveal your Social Security Number unless it’s for employment purposes such as a bank account opening or tax purposes.

-Don’t reveal personal information through the phone or email unless you clearly know the company or person you’re dealing with.
-You should not share any sensitive data through any online platform unless you fully know and trust the person or the company you’re dealing with.
-If you believe your private information is compromised you should contact an attorney for proper advice.
-At Massey & Duffy we specialize in dealing with such cases, call us now for a free consultation.
+Don’t reveal personal information through the phone or email unless you know the company or person.
+You should not share any sensitive data through any online platform unless you fully understand and trust the person or the company.
+If you believe your private information is compromised, you should contact an attorney for proper advice.
+At Massey & Duffy, we specialize in dealing with such cases, call us now for a free consultation.